pvelayudhan/ggeval/README.md

-# Lightweight Benchmarking and Adversarial Evaluation of LLMs on CPU-Only Infrastructure
+# Lightweight Benchmarking and Evaluation of LLMs